molysgaard/molysgaard.github.io/content/pages/cv.md

 # Introduction

-8 years of experience in R&D drone development.
-Co-founded successful drone startup, The Staaker Company, during last year of university as CTO.
-Understands and can lead engineering projects that include mechanical, software, electrical, and cybernetics.
-Skilled C++ software developer, with specialization in control systems, mathematical modeling, simulation, and optimization.
+I have 8 years of experience in R&D drone development.
+I co-founded (CTO) a successful drone startup, The Staaker Company, during my last year of university.
+I understand and can lead engineering projects and teams that include mechanical, software, electrical, and cybernetics.
+I am a skilled C++ software developer, with a focus on estimation and control, mathematical modeling, simulation, and optimization.
 Please check my webpage <http://mortenlysgaard.com> for videos and more in-depth information about my work.

 # Education